 - Repaint entire building with non-lead-based paints.

 - Replace kitchen and laundry appliances with energy-efficient models.

-9) Let’s assume, as above, that a borrower wants to rehabilitate the 10-unit property and elects to get a Pace/Hero loan.
-The new loan is $400,000 at 6.5% amortized over 20 years.
-The amortized payment would be $2982.29 per month or $35,787.48 per year.
+10) Let’s assume as above that a borrower wants to modernize and upgrade the 10-unit property and elects to get PACE/HERO financing.
+The new financing request is $400,000 at 8.5% amortized over 20 years.
+The amortized payment would be $3,471.29 per month or $41,655.52 per year.
+The PACE/HERO program administrator will add on an annual administrative fee, but I will use the payment only making for this example reflecting a total annual obligation of $41,655.52.
 Assume the current property tax is somewhere near 1% of the market value.
-Assume that the market value is $1,000,000.
-The property taxes may be about $10,000. per year.
-Adding $35,787.48 to $10,000 would equal $45,787.48 in annual payments for property tax and so-called voluntary assessments, meaning Pace/Hero loan payments.
-This reflects a monthly obligation of $3,815.62, or a total yearly of $45,787.
-As per the regulation, 5% of the market value of Pace/Hero debt is the maximum allowable on the $1,000,000, or $50,000.
-So, this example a $400,000 loan is close to a maximum loan allowable under Pace/Hero regulations.
+Assume that the market value is $1,200,000.
+The property taxes may be about $12,000. per year.
+Adding $41,655.52 to $12,000 would equal $53,655.52 in annual payment obligations for property tax and the “voluntary assessment,” meaning PACE/HERO required payment.
+Even though these payments are due twice per year with the tax payments, the real monthly obligation of $4,471.29, or a total yearly of $53,655.52 for long-term cash flow planning purposes.
+If the borrower choses a monthly impound account, the increased amount would be required to include both taxes and annual assessment divided by 12.

-This paradigm, scheme, or fraud, no matter how you look at it, is now law.
-As lenders, we must change our front-end due diligence, loan processing, and underwriting guidelines.
-Lenders need to place a notice into their loan documents stating that if the borrower contemplates a Pace/Hero loan, the lender has a right to approve the loan terms and documents and that the Pace/Hero lender will subordinate their position.
+This lending scheme, or program, no matter how you look at it, is now law.
+As secured real estate lenders, we must change our front-end due diligence, processing, and underwriting guidelines.
+Lenders need to place a notice into their loan documents stating that if the borrower contemplates a PACE/HERO financing obligation, the lender has a right to approve the program terms and documents and that the administrator will subordinate their position.